kevinlee9/Semantic-Segmentation/README.md

 - [ ] Context Encoding for Semantic Segmentation: CVPR2018
 - [ ] The Role of Context for Object Detection and Semantic Segmentation in the Wild: CVPR2014
 - [ ] Objects as Context for Detecting Their Semantic Parts: CVPR2018
+- [ ] Exploring context with deep structured models for semantic segmentation: TPAMI2017

 #### graph
 - [ ] Associating Inter-Image Salient Instances for Weakly Supervised Semantic Segmentation: ECCV2018